-Horse Racing analyst Mike Battaglia joins Ed and Steve to talk the Kentucky Derby and the upcoming Preakness Stakes.
+NBC Sports horse racing analyst Mike Battaglia joined Ed and Steve to talk about the Preakness Stakes tomorrow at Pimlico.